DavidVorick/CodeCommit/README.md

 # code-commit

-code-commit is an agentic workflow tool that helps developers interface more seemlessly with LLMs.
+code-commit is an agentic workflow tool that helps developers interface more seamlessly with LLMs.
 It is currently targeted at rust codebases, but could easily be adapted for other codebases.

 code-commit is very specification focused.
 It depends on two files -